 - Parsley, white vinegar, sour cream and hot sauce for garnishing

-1. Cut the sausage into slices on the bias.
+- Cut the sausage into slices on the bias.
 Add to a frying pan with the onion and garlic and enough oil to prevent them from sticking to the pan.
 Cook over medium heat until the sausage browns.
-Set aside.
+Set aside

-Here are some related articles about Eastern European Recipes and Travel in Budapest that may help inspire or plan a visit!
+Here are some related articles about Travel in Hungary that may help inspire or plan a visit!

 Some of the links on this article are affiliate links, which means that if you click on them and make a purchase, we receive a small referral fee.
 If you find the links useful and do make a purchase, thanks so much for your support!